digitalgroovy/CloudWatch-Agent-Config-Base/README.md

 # CloudWatch-Agent-Config-Base
 Basic configuration file for CloudWatch Agent installation on an EC2 Instance.

+Ensure that you have attached CloudWatchAgentServerPolicy and CloudWatchFullAccess to your IAM role being assumed by the EC2 instance.

 After cloudwatch agent deb file has been installed, you will find a directory created at /opt/aws/amazon-cloudwatch-agent/etc/common-config.toml If you have to change or add IAM permissions, you can edit this file with vim or nano.